fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13a.md

 ### Tasks 13.1.-13.3.

-In the tasks of this section, we will build a blog application backend similar to the tasks in [section 4](/section 4), which should be compatible with the frontend in [section 5](/section 5), except for error handling.
-We will also add a set of features to the backend that the frontend in part 5 cannot exploit.
+In the tasks of this section, we will build a blog application backend similar to the tasks in [section 4](/section 4), which should be compatible with the frontend in [section 5](/section 5) expect for error handling.
+We will also make a set of features to the backend that the frontend in section 5 does not know how to exploit.

 #### Task 13.1.

-Create a GitHub repository for the application and create a Heroku application and a Postgres database for the application within it.
-Make sure to establish a connection to the application database.
+Create a GitHub repository for the application and create a Heroku application within in, as well as a Postgres database.
+Make sure you are able to establish a connection to the application database.

 #### Task 13.2.

 On the command line, create a <i>blogs</i> table for the application with the following columns
 - id (unique, incrementing id)
 - author (string)
-- url (a string that cannot be empty)
+- url (string that cannot be empty)
-- title (non-empty string)
+- title (string that cannot be empty)
 - likes (integer with default value zero)

-Add at least two blogs to the database
+Add at least two blogs to the database.

+Save the SQL-commands you used at the root of the application repository in the file called <i>commands.sql</i>

 #### Exercise 13.3.